kristoff-it/zine/zine/README.md

 #### Interpreting `super` visually

-When you're looking at a layout that implements a template, you are looking at two different things, depending on the context:
+When you're looking at a layout that completes a template, you are looking at two different things, depending on the context:

 - a concrete list of html elements that will show up as-is in the final output.